Iran Energy Exchange hosts the second batch of oil!

-– After the rather successful offering of oil on Iran Energy Exchange, the third batch of Iran oil will be traded on the exchange on November 11, 2018.
+– After the rather successful offering of oil on Iran Energy Exchange, the second batch of Iran oil will be traded on the exchange on November 11, 2018.
 This time the remainings of previous 1 mn barrels, 700K, are going to be offered to the private exports with a base price of $76.29 bp for FOB delivery in Karq port.
 The minimum order shall be no less 35K barrels.

 – Iran guardian council rejected the previously ratified bill of the parliament on joining the CFT convention and returned the amendments.
 The speaker of the council, Abbas Ali Kadkhodaee, announced that the bill has several (around 20) clauses opposed with the constitution and sharia law which shall be addressed accordingly by the Majlis again.
 In response to this, the head of the national security commission told the press that probably the parliament will review the bill and send it directly to Expediency Discernment Council seeking their consent.

 – Stats show the unemployment rate of summer has raised by 0.7% contrary to the same period last year and stood firm at 12.2%.
 The unemployed population of the nation reached 3 million and 326 thousand showing a 237K rise.
 “Services” owns the biggest slice of the employment pie by 49.5% followed by Industry (31.60%) and Agriculture (18.90%).
 Moreover, data indicate that 24.9% of the youth population (15-29) are unemployed (+0.80%).